Publisher: Marvel Comics

 1st appearance: Captain America #117 (Sept.
 1969)

-Facts: The Falcon is best know as the OTHER sidekick of Captain America but he also happens to be the 1st African American superhero and the second Black Superhero the first being Black Panther (debut 1966)
+Facts: The Falcon is best known as the OTHER sidekick of Captain America but he also happens to be the 1st African-American superhero and the second Black Superhero the first being Black Panther (debut 1966)

-Aliases: Samuel Thomas Wilson, Abraham Wilson, Abe Wilson, Abe, Blackbird, Snap, Sam Wilson, Captain America, Wingman For Hire
+Aliases: Samuel Thomas Wilson, Abraham Wilson, Abe Wilson, Abe, Blackbird, Snap, Sam Wilson, Captain America, Wingman For Hire, All New Captain America

 Team Affiliations: Avengers, S.H.I.E.L.D., Heroes for Hire